dret/webconcepts/concepts/link-relation/location.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/location"
 title:         "Link Relation: location"
+concept-name:  Link Relation
+concept-value: location
 description: "References a URI/IRI that represents a physical or logical location with which the context resource is associated."
 ---